 Limp mode (most likely)

 The main reason DPF’s get blocked is short trips and city driving.
-With that in mind, here are 5 ways to fix a blocked DPF:

 Drive Faster.
 If you are driving slowly everywhere in your large diesel, the DPF will become blocked.
 Increase your speed and plant your foot to floor to when accelerating to increase exhaust temperature and clear soot levels.